Gneiss, shores & moors: Harris & Lewis Photography Workshop

 The Isles of Lewis and Harris offer a wonderful variety of scenery and subject matter for the photographer, with rugged cliffs and sea stacks, white sandy beaches, impossibly blue seas and windswept moorland; and sometimes, the most incredible display of light and colour!
 Then, of course, there’s the jewel in the crown - the remarkable stone circle at Callanish… It is a truly awe inspiring place; also excellent for fine tuning one’s compositional skills and, unlike so many ancient sites, it is genuinely accessible, with no ropes, barriers or signs preventing a great image

-Sunrise and sunset are at reasonably civilised times in late September / early October - but the days are still long enough to fit in a really good and varied itinerary.
+Sunrise and sunset are at reasonably civilised times during the time of year we visit - but the days are still long enough to fit in a really good and varied itinerary.
 Near to our base are the wonderful sandy beaches of Harris, lined with gorgeously textural marram grass dunes - whether you enjoy your wide vistas or your intimate landscapes and detail shots, you will love the beaches here.
 The colour of the sea has to be seen to be believed - arguably at its best on a more overcast day, whilst, on a calm and sunny day, you could be forgiven for thinking you’d landed on some tropical island!
 Dip your toe in the water, though, and reality soon sets in!
+Typically, we will spend the majority of our time on Harris, but with at least one day on Lewis.

 The west coast of Lewis boasts some wonderful cliffs and sea stacks, as well as a number of beautiful sandy beaches.
 There’s a good chance of crashing waves to help us capture some dramatic scenes.
 As well as the astonishing main stone circles at Callanish, there are two further smaller circles well worth visiting.
 There are some wonderfully situated, abandoned crofts on the Isle of Lewis.
 Further inland, on both islands, we will also spend some time photographing the hills, moorland and lochans, with the grasses and reeds a lovely colour at this time of year, offering potential for both abstract and landscape images.